Agents AI (AGENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agents AI Historical Price

-According to the latest data gathered on Agents AI live price page, the current price of Agents AI is 0.00121677USD.
-The circulating supply of Agents AI(AGENT) is 999.99M AGENT , giving it a market capitalization of $1.22M.
+According to the latest data gathered on Agents AI live price page, the current price of Agents AI is 0USD.
+The circulating supply of Agents AI(AGENT) is 999.99M AGENT , giving it a market capitalization of $980.37K.

 The Agents AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.